The Empress (tarot card): Interpretation

 According to Waite's 1910 book The Pictorial Key to the Tarot, The Empress is the inferior (as opposed to nature's superior) Garden of Eden, the "Earthly Paradise".
 Waite defines her as a Refugium Peccatorum — a fruitful mother of thousands: "she is above all things universal fecundity and the outer sense of the Word, the repository of all things nurturing and sustaining, and of feeding others."

-The Empress is a mother, a creator, and nurturer.
-In many decks she can be shown as pregnant.
-She can represent the creation of life, romance, art, or business.
-The Empress can represent the germination of an idea before it is ready to be fully born, and the need to be receptive to change.

-The Empress is associated with the planet Venus in astrology.

 Waite writes that the card carries these several divinatory associations: